melaniebrgr/learning-computer-science/05-system-design/01-patterns/01-observer-pattern/01-observer-pattern.md

 Useful when one or more components need to react to a change in state of a third component.
 Has two components: a observable and it's observer.
 The observable notifies all its observers that it has changed.
 The observer in turn does something about it.

+> The observer pattern is a great way to let those mostly unrelated lumps (like physics and notificattions) talk to each other without them merging into one big lump.
+It's less useful within a single lump of code dedicated to one feature or aspect.

 - **Observer (subscriber)**: An observer wants to get notified when one or more subjects in a system changes state.
 For example, an "Achievements" observer wants to get notified and take an action when a user kills 100 monsters, completes a quest, or finds a hidden path.
 In order to accomplish this, it needs to observe the MonsterSubject, the QuestSubject, and MapSubject.
 One observer can be registered to many different subjects.
 - **Observable (publisher/subject)**: A subject maintains a list of observers that are interested in its state by exposing public methods for adding and removing observers.
 When the subject's state changes, it executes its list of observers.
 One observable can have many observers, i.e. it has a one to many relationship.